Bellman Value Decomposition for Task Logic in Safe Optimal Control: RESULTS

 \section{RESULTS}

-In this section, we present our main results regarding the decomposition of the Bellman Value for complex TL predicates.
-We begin by discussing the relationship between the Value and TL algebra, and then proceed to present a series of decomposition theorems culminating in a general decomposition result for a class of TL predicates.
-In general, we seek to express the Bellman Value for a complex predicate in terms of simpler components that are themselves composed with the fundamental Bellman equations of HJR (and thus may be solved similarly), and we will observe that these are associated with subsets of the overall logic.
-We give all proofs in the Appendix.
+We present our main results regarding the decomposition of the Value for complex TL predicates.
+We begin by discussing the relationship between the Value and TL algebras, and then present the decompositional results.
+In general, we seek to express the Value for a complex predicate in terms of simpler components that are themselves composed with the fundamental Bellman equations.
+All proofs of the results are in \Cref{apx:proofs}.